queryverse/Query.jl/docs/src/linqquerycommands.md

 [1, 4, 9]
 ```
-One of the most common patterns in Query is to transform elements into [named tuples](https://github.com/blackrock/NamedTuples.jl) with a `@select` statement.
-There are two ways to create a [named tuples](https://github.com/blackrock/NamedTuples.jl) in Query: a) using the standard syntax from the [NamedTuples](https://github.com/blackrock/NamedTuples.jl) package, or b) an experimental syntax that *only* works in a Query `@select` statement.
-The experimental syntax is based on curly brackets `{}`.
-An example that highlights all options of the experimental syntax is this:
+One of the most common patterns in Query is to transform elements into named tuples with a `@select` statement.
+There are two ways to create a named tuples in Query: a) using the standard syntax from julia for named tuples, or b) a special syntax that *only* works inside Query.jl macros.
+This special syntax is based on curly brackets `{}`.
+An example that highlights all options of this syntax is this:

 ```jldoctest
 using Query, DataFrames